 Under Texas law, felony credit card abuse can encompass a wide variety of situations – from allegedly abusing a person’s credit card by using it without their permission – or even simply receiving a collateral benefit from a stolen credit card.
 But no matter the circumstances, mistakes happen.
 You owe it to yourself to consult with an attorney and see if there may be a way out.

 Credit/Debit card abuse is a state jail felony – which could mean between six months and two years in State Jail – unless you work out some other arrangement with the district attorney’s office or win your case at trial.
 Ideally, a deal can be worked out where the charges are dismissed, or the offense can be removed from your record through expunction or deferred adjudication.
 In addition, certain circumstances involved may increase the severity of credit card abuse charges.
 For example, if the suspect has prior convictions or if the victim was elderly, the abuse of credit card charge is enhanced to a more serious felony.

 Contact a Reputable Theft Attorney

-With a good DFW theft lawyer like criminal defense attorney Andrew Peveto, you can beat Texas theft by check or theft or service charges – or at least ensure that you don’t have to live with a theft arrest or conviction on your permanent criminal record.
+With a good DFW theft lawyer like criminal defense attorney Andrew Peveto, you can beat shoplifting, mail theft, Texas theft by check, or theft or service charges – or at least ensure that you don’t have to live with a theft arrest or conviction on your permanent criminal record.
 If you or a loved one has been arrested on theft charges in McKinney, Dallas, Collin County, or the greater DFW area, contact Peveto Law today for your free consultation.
 We offer aggressive and effective representation for those arrested for all types of theft-related crimes.